nathanchance/tuxmake/tuxmake.rst

   overridden in the command line.
 * `TUXMAKE_DOCKER_RUN`: defines extra options for the `docker run` calls made by the docker runtime.
-* `TUXMAKE_DOCKER_IMAGE`: defines docker image to use with the docker runtime.
-  The same substitutions described in `--docker-image` apply.
+* `TUXMAKE_IMAGE`: defines the image to use with the selected container runtime (docker, podman etc).
+The same substitutions described in `--image` apply.

 ..
     END OF ENVIRONMENT VARIABLES